-A: It varies between patients and the type of surgery you had.
+A: At approximately 1-3 days from time of surgery on the average.
 The criteria for driving are as follows:

 - 1. Once you are no longer taking the narcotic pain medications during the day. - 2.
-If your lower extremity was operated on: - 90 degrees of bend to ensure ability to transition from brake to gas petal - Able to transition to and from brake and gas safely with the ability to apply significant pressure. - Demonstrated adequate strength as determined by you and/or your physician. - 3.
-If you're upper extremity was operated on: - Your upper extremity is not immobilized (i.e. Sling, splint or cast) - Demonstrated adequate strength as determined by you and/or your physician to operate the steering and if necessary the shifting of your vehicle.
+If your lower extremity was operated on: - 90 degrees of bend to ensure ability to transition from brake to gas petal - o Able to transition to and from brake and gas safely with the ability to apply significant pressure - o Demonstrated adequate strength as determined by you and/or your physician. - 3.
+If you're upper extremity was operated on: - o Your upper extremity is not immobilized (i.e. Sling) - Demonstrated adequate strength as determined by you and/or your physician to operate the steering and if necessary the shifting of your vehicle.